 This is where you should concentrate your efforts if you’re an experienced expert looking for a new job.
 This section comprises all of your work experience that is relevant to this position.
 When sorting resumes, recruiters will pay special attention to this section.
 If you have insufficient or irrelevant work experience, you will not be considered.
 You may have a lot of relevant work experience, but you also need to know how to best portray it to the recruiter.

-Here are some pointers for writing the work experience portion of your Android developer resume:
+Here are some pointers for writing the work experience portion of your Scrum Master resume:

 - The recruiter doesn’t care if you logged into the system on a Sunday morning using a MacBook or an HP laptop.
 They just worry about the details of your job responsibilities and achievements.

-- Always start with the job title, length of employment, company name, location.
+- Always start with the job title, length of employment, company name, and location.

 - List your job titles in reverse chronological order, starting with the most recent or current position.